 The pathway will cross a number of old two-tracks throughout the day but in general is well marked and easy to follow.
 Just keep one eye out for blue DNR Pathway triangles on the trees or faded blue blazes.
-You cross one of the two-tracks at Mile 0.8 and then at Mile 1.5 arrive at post No. 2.
-To the west (left) is a very short downhill spur to post No. 5.
+You cross one of the two-tracks at Mile 0.8 and then at Mile 1.5 arrive at post No. 10.
+To the west (left) is a very short downhill spur to post No. 3.

-You descend to a steel bridge at Mile 2.3 to cross the scenic Little Ocqueoc River and then climb out of the ravine where you’re directed right to continue the pathway in a counter clockwise direction.
-There is a confusing spot with a two-track at Mile 2.4 and then post No. 3 is reached at Mile 2.6.
-This spot can also be confusing as it merges with a two-track but is well marked.
-The two-track is the crossover sput to post No. 4, The 6-Mile Loop heads left briefly to cross the two-track and then right to continue north.
+You descend to a steel bridge to cross the scenic Little Ocqueoc River and then climb out of the ravine to post No. 5 at Mile 2.5.
+Head right to continue the pathway in a counter clockwise direction but be aware of a confusing spot with a two-track just beyond the junction.
+At Mile 2.8 post No. 9 is reached at another spot that can also be confusing as it merges with a two-track but is well marked.
+The two-track serves as the crossover spur to post No. 6, The 6-Mile Loop heads left briefly to cross the two-track and then right to continue north.

-A steep downhill follows and at Mile 4.2 you arrive at post No. 4 where there is another bench and a partial view of the river.
-Here an old two-track heads east (left) for post No. 3 while the main trail, also as an overgrown two-track, continues right along the bluff.
-Within a quarter mile you arrive back at the two-way single track and use it to re-cross the Little Ocqueoc River and return to the “T” junction at Mile 4.5.
+A steep downhill follows and within a quarter mile you arrive at post No. 6 where there is another bench and a partial view of the river.
+Here an old two-track heads east (left) for post No. 9 while the main trail, also as an overgrown two-track, continues right along the bluff.
+Within a quarter mile you return to post No. 5 at the two-way single track and use it to re-cross the Little Ocqueoc River and return to post No. 4 at Mile 4.9.